 This workshop supports those working with young people 15 years of age or older not in a school setting and provides participants with the opportunity to:

 unpack the Keys 4 Life Communities resource that is mapped to two units in the Certificate 1 General Education for Adults (CGEA1)

 explore young driver issues, the link between driving practice and reduced crash risk and the process for gaining a driver’s licence in Western Australia

 consider the requirements associated with administering the program including authority to administer the Learner’s Permit Test.

-The workshop is free, lunch is provided and certificates of participation will be issued on completion.
+The workshop is free and certificates of participation will be issued on completion.
 SDERA will provide support for teacher relief for those working in an education support or engagement centre.
 Agencies are unfortunately not eligible for the relief payment.

 Participants must attend the workshop to receive a free copy of the Keys 4 Life resource and be authorised to conduct the Learner’s Permit Test at a school site.